Ceylon Graphite Announces Participation in O&M... | INN

-Ceylon Graphite Corp. is pleased to announce that Bharat Parashar, Chairman and Chief Executive Officer, and Sasha Jacob, Founder and Strategic Advisor of the Company, will be speaking at an investor webinar hosted by New York based O&M Partners on Thursday, January 21, 2021 at 4.05 PM EST. The webinar will provide participants an overview of the Company and its exciting recent developments as it accelerates …
+Ceylon Graphite Corp. is pleased to announce that Bharat Parashar, Chairman and Chief Executive Officer and Sasha Jacob, Founder and Strategic Advisor of the Company will be speaking at an investor webinar hosted by New York based O&M Partners on Wednesday, January 27, 2021 at 4.05 PM EST. The webinar will provide participants an overview of the Company and its exciting recent developments as it accelerates …

-Ceylon Graphite Corp. (“ Ceylon Graphite ” or the “Company”) (TSX-V: CYL) (OTC: CYLYF) (FSE: CCY) is pleased to announce that Bharat Parashar, Chairman and Chief Executive Officer, and Sasha Jacob, Founder and Strategic Advisor of the Company, will be speaking at an investor webinar hosted by New York based O&M Partners on Thursday, January 21, 2021 at 4.05 PM EST. The webinar will provide participants an overview of the Company and its exciting recent developments as it accelerates continued evolution from high-quality low-cost graphite producer, to an innovator in value added graphite products for technology, construction, battery and transportation industries.
+Ceylon Graphite Corp. (“ Ceylon Graphite ” or the “Company”) (TSX-V: CYL) (OTC: CYLYF) (FSE: CCY) is pleased to announce that Bharat Parashar, Chairman and Chief Executive Officer and Sasha Jacob, Founder and Strategic Advisor of the Company will be speaking at an investor webinar hosted by New York based O&M Partners on Wednesday, January 27, 2021 at 4.05 PM EST. The webinar will provide participants an overview of the Company and its exciting recent developments as it accelerates continued evolution from high-quality low-cost graphite producer, to an innovator in value added graphite products for technology, construction, battery and transportation industries.

 A Media Snippet accompanying this announcement is available by clicking on the image or link below: